 It’s really popular during the migration period when hundreds of thousands of wildebeests cross the river Mara to enter Masai Mara and the Lions, Cheetahs, and Leopards hunt them down for food.

 As we touched Nairobi, it was nighttime.
 We went to our hotel which was pre-booked and stayed there for a couple of days.
-I finished my business meetings and then on Sunday morning, we went to Masai Mara by plane which was just a 12 seater.
-Only my wife and kids were travelling so that we had a feeling of hiring a private plane.
+I finished my business meetings and then on Sunday morning, we went to Masai Mara by plane which was just a 12-seater.
+Only my wife and kids were travelling so we had a feeling of hiring a private plane.

 It was a short flight of less than an hour and when we landed it was a brilliant sunny day and our guide greeted us cheerfully.
 We stepped out and were pleasantly surprised by a cool breeze blowing despite the dazzling sunlight.
 We checked in at the campsite inside the forest which was covered by fencing all over.

-We relaxed in our rooms and went for the safari later in the evening, it was our first safari.
+We relaxed in our rooms and went for the safari later in the evening, it was our first safari in Masai Mara.
 We drove inside the park, Mara being so huge and unimaginably vast might give one the feeling of getting lost in this wonderland.
-To me it looked like a fairy tale with so much wildlife all around, I felt like I was daydreaming seeing so much wildlife.
+To me it looked like a fairy tale with so much wildlife all around, I felt like I was daydreaming about seeing so much wildlife.